 F. Brief explanation of why a SWIM project was/was not chosen as mitigation, in whole or in part, including a discussion of cost, if the anticipated impacts are located within a SWIM water body: During the mitigation selection period, there were no new SWIM-associated projects proposed in the Hillsborough or Withlacoochee basins.

 Phase I-Wetland Preservation

-• Land Acquisition - June, 2006
+• Land Acquisition: June 2006 Earra / logaloreiorni 30116 2000

 Phase II -Wetland Creation and Restoration